2026 Home Run Derby Odds: Murakami Finalizes Field

 Juan Soto

-Soto was voted in as an NL starting outfielder and remains one of the most marketable stars in the sport, which always makes him a name Derby organizers would love to land.
-He hasn't been prominently connected to this year's field in the way Schwarber, Goodman or Walker were before their commitments, and his game has leaned more toward all-around production and even stolen bases this season than pure power numbers.
-A Soto commitment would be one of the bigger surprises left on the board, but given his star power, it wouldn't be shocking if the event tried to make it happen.
+Soto was voted in as an NL starting outfielder and remains one of the most marketable stars in the sport, which made him a name Derby organizers would have loved to land.
+His game has leaned more toward all-around production and stolen bases this season than pure power numbers, and in the end he wasn't part of the announced field.

 What About the Odds?

-Official futures markets for the 2026 Home Run Derby field will take shape once the final eight names are locked in, likely in the days leading up to July 13.
-In the meantime, the closest proxy bettors have is the MLB home run leader market, where Schwarber and Cal Raleigh have traded places near the top of the board most of the season, with Alonso and other established sluggers priced further down as value plays.
+With the full field now set, sportsbooks are expected to post official Derby futures in the days leading up to July 13.
+In the meantime, the closest proxy bettors have is the MLB home run leader market, where Schwarber and Cal Raleigh traded places near the top of the board for much of the season.